 Cameron County, TX Foreclosures (2026)

-Cameron County currently has 25 active foreclosure properties across 4 cities going into auction on 07/07/2026.
-The highest concentration of listings is in Brownsville, Harlingen, and San Benito.
-All properties are sourced from county courthouse public records and updated weekly ahead of the first Tuesday auction.
+Cameron County currently has 33 active foreclosure properties going into auction on 09/01/2026.
+All properties are sourced from county courthouse public records and updated daily ahead of the first Tuesday auction.
 Cameron County foreclosure auctions are held at 974 E Harrison St, Brownsville, TX 78520.

 Auction Location: 974 E Harrison St, Brownsville, TX 78520